buildwithjasim/buildwithjasim/README.md

 ### 🚀 Current Activities
 - 🌐 Working on a **Hotel Booking Web App** with dynamic date filters and Stripe integration
 - 📦 Exploring **Next.js 14** and server-side rendering
-- 📊 Building an **EduManage Dashboard** for student-teacher-admin management
+- 📊 Building an **Education Management System Website** for student-teacher-admin management
-- 📘 Constantly improving my DevOps and deployment workflow with **Docker & Vercel**

 ---